zeeev/minimap/README.md

 ## Plotting

- Rscript --vanilla ../plot/plotLayout.R -f susie_ggo_human_layout.txt -p gor-vs-human.pdfThere are utilities for chaining and plotting in the util folder.
+ There are utilities for chaining and plotting in the util folder.

 ### Installing